mithra009/MathViz/README.md

 | `VideoGallery.jsx` | Grid of previously rendered videos |
 | `SingleVideoPlayer.jsx` | Full-screen video playback |
 | `Tooltip.jsx` | Hover helpers |

+**Authentication & User History**

+- `AuthPage.jsx`: Handles user sign in, sign up, and error feedback.
+New users can register with email, password, and display name.
+Email confirmation is supported.
+Existing users can sign in securely.
+- `VideoHistory.jsx`: Displays a searchable, filterable list of all videos rendered by the signed-in user.
+Users can view, download, and search their video history.
+Fetches data from `/api/user/history`.

+**User Flow**

+1. **Sign Up / Sign In**: Users can create an account or log in using their email and password.
+After sign up, email confirmation may be required.
+2. **Video History**: Once signed in, users can access their personal video history, search previous prompts, and manage their videos directly from the interface.

 ---